paulblick/money2020/MobileWallets.md

 ## Process

-1. Customer checkes in using PayPal mobile wallet and/or generates QR code with Wells Fargo wallet.
+1. Customer checks in using PayPal mobile wallet and/or generates QR code with Wells Fargo wallet.

 2. Customer is ready to pay for goods/services and requests to pay via PayPal or Wells Fargo